Logiqx/logiqx-dev/DatUtil/readme.txt

 There are a number of aliases for each format:

-  listinfo    listinfo info li clrmamepro clrmame cmpro cmp cm listxml     listxml xml lx romcenter2  romcenter2 rc2 romcenter rc delimited   delimited tab text gamelist    gamelist gl titlelist   titlelist titles sublist     sublist sub rcsublist rcsub
+  MAME ListInfo   listinfo info li clrmamepro clrmame cmpro cmp cm MAME ListXML    listxml xml lx
+  Generic XML     genericxml generic gx
+  RomCenter 2     romcenter2 rc2 romcenter rc
+  Tab Delimited   delimited tab text
+  MAME GameList   gamelist gl
+  TitleList       titlelist titles
+  RC2 Sublist     sublist sub rcsublist rcsub

 By default, non-essential details for ROM management are removed (e.g. chips and dipswitch information) but these can be retained using the -k option.
 Only